Hello my Lovelies,

 XUE LIANG DESIGN: LIQUID BAROQUE

-If I had to describe this collection, I would go with a squad of high class amazonian corpse brides.
+If I had to describe this collection, I would go with “upper class amazonian corpse bride squad”.
 I am absolutely fascinated by the effort and design that went into the fabrication of these elaborate headpieces.
 Designed by Xue Liang, Liquid baroque is a cutting-edge collection that transforms up-cycled and unconventional materials into lavish, and wearable couture.
 The purpose of the collection is to determine how one can manipulate and challenge the idea of “everyday waste” by questioning how we decide what objects are beautiful.

 CHECK OUT WHAT I WORE